Hello everybody, and welcome to the Hpathy Quiz!

 I think that a person would experience yelling as a “vibration” in the head.
 Do you think so too?
 If you’re alone, you can try yelling and see what that feels like in your head and imagine you were in pain at the same time.

 I can remember back to Robin Murphy’s lectures.
 He said Kent would come into the sick room and bump into the bed to see if that made the patient worse!
 What was he trying to see?
-To see if the patient was worse for being “jarred” or “worse a jar”, as they say in the Materia Medica.
+To see if the patient was worse for “jarring” or “worse a jar”, as they say in the Repertory.
 What is a “jar”?
-It’s a “vibration”, as Robin explained it.
+It’s like a “vibration”, as Robin explained it.
 So we go to our “Headache” chapter in Murphy’s, and we scroll down to “jar”, and that eliminates Aconite because it’s not there; but, we’ve still got Belladonna and Glonoine, but Glonoine does not want to be covered!
 In fact, Glonoine is NOT worse for being cold!
 That is a good differentiation between Belladonna and Glonoine!
 So that means we can eliminate Glonoine as a possibility.
 So what are we left with?
 Well, I think Jitka’s got it right, see below.

 Jitka votes for Belladona and says as follows: